joyc7/Bill-Balancer/UX-DESIGN.md

 ## Prototype

-This is our [Prototype Link.](https://www.figma.com/community/file/1291775374734419469) Click in to show how our app transitions from screen to screen!
+This is our [Prototype.](https://www.figma.com/community/file/1291775374734419469) Click in to show how our app transitions from screen to screen!

 ## App Map